 Becoming a CCVS trustee

 CCVS are looking to recruit more trustees to strengthen our board.
-The rules governing the organisation states that there can be a maximum of 12 trustees of which two thirds must be from member organisations.
+The rules governing the organisation state that there can be a maximum of 12 trustees of which a majority must be from member organisations.

 We are able to provide any new trustees with training if they require it and we ask for the following commitments

 - All trustees will be elected for a minimum of 24-months and become company directors.

 - All trustees will be expected to attend bi-monthly meetings in Cambridge to conduct the business of the organisation and bring relevant expertise to the Management Committee.